ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #create_topic_cli}
 {: step}
 {: cli}

+For guidance about settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).

 Run the [**ibmcloud es topic-create** command](/docs/EventStreams?topic=EventStreams-cli_reference#ibmcloud_es) to create a new topic with one partition.
 For example: